Skip to main content

 Three structural shifts are reshaping enterprise integration this year, and all three are pulling teams away from monolithic platforms like MuleSoft.

-Second, AI agents and MCP servers are becoming table-stakes for integration platforms.
+Second, AI agents and MCP servers are becoming table stakes for integration platforms.
 Workato, Boomi, Celigo, SnapLogic, Tray.ai, and Peliqan have all shipped AI agent capabilities or Model Context Protocol servers in the last six months.
 MuleSoft’s Anypoint AI Agent is competitive at the top end, but the rate of progress at smaller competitors has compressed the lead significantly.
-For teams building AI-native integration workflows, MuleSoft is no longer the obvious choice it once was.

 Third, transparent pricing is becoming a real competitive vector.
-MuleSoft, Boomi, SnapLogic, and Workato all keep pricing opaque and force a sales-led motion.
-Kong, Tray.ai (partially), Peliqan, and the cloud-native API gateways publish prices openly and run product-led-growth motions.
+MuleSoft, Boomi, SnapLogic, and Workato all keep pricing opaque and force a sales-led motion, while Kong, Tray.ai, Peliqan, and the cloud-native API gateways publish prices openly and run product-led-growth motions.
 The transparent-pricing camp is winning the mid-market segment that MuleSoft historically dominated.

 Decision framework: choosing the right MuleSoft alternative